 Well it’s happening again … many of the leaves on my azaleas have turned yellow.
 So as I did last year, I’m briefly interrupting our holiday-related posts to re-post the answer to a question that I’ve had…and one that several of my clients have asked me recently … Why are my azalea leaves turning yellow?

-Being a self-taught (i.e., I don’t have a degree with anything plant in it), I wanted to make sure that I was complete and accurate with my answer…so I reached out to my all-around-plant-guru-friend Holly Brooks from King Landscaping.
+Since I’m pretty much a self-taught landscape designer (i.e., I don’t have a degree with anything plant in it), I wanted to make sure that I was complete and accurate with my answer…so I reached out to my all-around-plant-guru-friend Holly Brooks from King Landscaping.
 And here are three potential answers we’d like to suggest…and what you should do about it, if anything.

 - There’s nothing to worry about at all, they’re just molting…losing their leaves.
 Even evergreens lose their leaves…just not all at once like deciduous plants do.
 Azaleas set their leaf buds in the fall…and the emergence of these buds prompts molting.
 Having random yellow leaves scattered throughout your azaleas is normal…these leaves are simply molting.
 There’s nothing you need to do or worry about.
 Just wait for new growth in the spring.